 Terminates program execution and returns to the command level.
 STOP may be used anywhere in a program to terminate execution.
-When STOP is encountered, JAGUAR terminal displays the message: "end pgm."
+When STOP is encountered, the terminal displays the message: "end pgm."
+A STOP command with optional line number inserts a temporary breakpoint at the line number (JAGXTREME only).
+JagBASIC removes the temporary breakpoint after the line executes and the execution stops at this BREAK.
+Only one temporary breakpoint can be used at a time.

-STOP